-Should you get badly "bogged down" in wet conditions, ensure that mud has not been forced up into the crankshaft pulley / drive belt area.
-If it has, then thoroughly clean the area and checkthat mud has not damaged or entered the camshaft drive belt cover.
-Please seek advice, immediately, from T.J.
-Frazier if it has.
+Should you get badly "bogged down" when working in wet conditions, ensure that mud has not been forced up into the crankshaft pulley / drive belt area.
+If it has, then thoroughly clean the area and check that the camshaft drive belt cover has not been damaged and that mud has not got inside the cover.
+Please seek advice immediately, from T.J.
+Frazier Ltd., if it has.